The big idea of Power Season

 Jesus made his "Power Promise" to his followers, “You will receive power when the Holy Spirit comes upon you.
 And you will be my witnesses, telling people about me everywhere—in Jerusalem, throughout Judea, in Samaria, and to the ends of the earth” (Acts 1.8).

 When you SYNC, when you See Yourself iN Christ as walking evidence of God’s power for good, you realize that Jesus’s promise is coming true in you.
 You are participating in the new era of freedom and power that Jesus launched.
+You are empowered by his Spirit to play your assigned role as a member of his campaign team.

 If you don’t know that power but you do want a better world, please realize that is why God sent the power—for the good of the world.
 Why not invite his power to work through you instead of contributing only what you can manage by your own power?
 Why not get on board with his plan instead of trying to work some other plan?